nauerster/developer-guides/code/JS.md

 	function setSelected() {

-	    //When a tab is clicked we need to remove the class 'selected', from the previously active tab and assign it to the new tab being clicked
+		// When a tab is clicked we need to remove the class 'selected', from the previously active tab and assign it to the new tab being clicked

+		var tab = document.querySelector('.tab');

-	    $('.tab').on('click', function() {// this is an anonymous function
+		tab.addEventListener('click', function() { // this is an anonymous function

-	            var active = $('.tab.selected');
+			var active = document.querySelectorAll('.tab.is-selected');

 	  	validateSelected(this, active);

 	  	//In the above we are passing 2 arguments through the function 'validateSelected'

 	  	//this = the element being clicked (tab) - this is being passed in the below function as (elem)
-	            //active = the active element (i.e. The one with class 'selected' applied to it) });
+	  	//active = the active element (i.e. The one with class 'is-selected' applied to it)

+	  )};
 	}

 	function validateSelected(elem, active) {

-	    //elem = tab being clicked
+	  // elem = tab being clicked
-	    //active = tab last selected
+	  // active = tab last selected

-	    var this = $(elem), //here we assign elem to a variable named this that = this.closest('.tab-wrapper').find(active);
+	  var this = elem, //here we assign elem to a variable named this that = this.closest('.tab-wrapper').find(active);

 	  //that grabs the active element, then bubbles up the DOM tree and
 	  //grabs the closest parent element with the assigned class name (tab-wrapper)

 	  that.removeClass('selected'); //when tab is clicked, we remove the class 'selected' from the previously clicked tab this.addClass('selected'); //and assign the newly clicked tab with the class 'selected'

 	}